DiogoCostaPT/openwq/OpenWQSUMMAREADME.txt

+Compiling With Docker:
+ - The docker file should be good as is.
+The docker-compose.yml file will need some slight modification.
+ - The bottom two volumes will need to be removed if you are just compiling.
+They are needed to attach the data for SUMMA when running.
+ - Once this is done starting the dockerfile is done : docker compose up older versions of docker may require docker-compose up

+- Once the docker container is running you have to connect to it.
+Once connected make the directory build/ and cd into it.
+- Once in the build directory perform the following commands:
+    - cmake ..
+    - make

 The interface for openWQ functions are located in the interface folder in the summa source code.
 There are two files openWQ.f90 and openWQInterface.f90.